Paying for Dementia Care: 11 Ways to Ease the Financial Burden

 While fewer people qualify for Medicaid, the program typically provides a higher degree of coverage, so if you can use Medicaid, you should.
 Get more information about Medicaid in Texas here.

 The U.S. Department of Veterans Affairs (VA) covers some memory care costs for qualifying military veterans.
-The VA may help pay for:
+The VA programs that are most likely to provide aide for memory care services include:

 Spouses of military veterans with dementia may also receive support through the VA.